julcia106/Stable-On-The-Hill/README.md

 My first, fully responsive website for an equestrian center called "Stable On The Hill".
 I created this website as part of a final project for university classes.
 It includes the following items:
 + subpages
-+ in the menu, next to each item, there is an appropriate picture in svg format
++ in the menu, next to each subpage title, there is an appropriate picture in svg format
 + one of the subpages contains a video using the <video> tag
 + each menu item has different states depending on the action
    + output